moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |**Senders/Receivers**|  One to Many
 |**Bi-directional**| Yes

+Similar to the gaming use case, but where a user wishes to observe or control the graphical user interface of another computer through local user interfaces.
-Where media is received, and user inputs are sent by the client, however it may have multiple participants providing input.
-Latency requirements with this use case are marginally different than the gaming use case.
-This may also include signalling and/or transmitting of files or devices connected to the user's computer.
+Latency requirements with this use case are marginally different than the gaming use case as greater input latency may be more tolerated by users.
+This use case may also include a need to support signalling and/or transmitting of files or devices connected to the user's computer.

 ### Video Conferencing/Telephony {#vidconf}